RobyFerro/go-web/readme.md

 ### Controllers
 Controllers are the main responsible of the business logic.You can find all controller into "controller" package.
 Every controller must extends BaseController structure (which provides access to the service container) ad it must be registered in "register" method present into "http" package.
+You can also use `./goweb controller:create <name>` to create a new controller.
+This tool allows just to create a new controller.
+The registration part still remains.

 ```
 // This method will return an array of controllers.